g4rf/dockerized-mailcow-mailman/README.md

 site_owner: mailman@example.org
 ```

-Create the file `/opt/mailman/web/settings_local.py` with the following content. `mailman@example.org` should be pointing to a valid mail box.
+Create the file `/opt/mailman/web/settings_local.py` with the following content. `mailman@example.org` should be pointing to a valid mail box or redirection.

 ```
 # locale